-If you’re on the hunt for a new job, consider this: “Fashion Choices, Word Choices and 5 Other Moves That Will Sabotage Your Job Search.”
+If you’re on the hunt for a new job, consider this: “5 Moves That Will Sabotage Your Job Search.”

-4. Have you talked your decision over with friends and loved ones?
+4. Have you talked the decision over with friends and loved ones?

-Because quitting a job is a big step, it’s always a good idea to talk it over with trusted friends and family members.
-They can help you decide if you’ll truly be better off leaving.
-Your friends can provide an objective, outside perspective on the pros and cons of quitting.
-Your family should have a say since they will be part of any financial changes that result from your decision, especially if you are giving up a secure job for one that might not work out.
+Friends can provide an objective, outside perspective on the pros and cons of quitting.
+Your family should have a say, since they will be part of any financial changes that result from your decision.

 5. Are you financially prepared?

-If you’re thinking of jumping ship, consider this: “9 Ways to Prepare an Emergency Fund When Money’s Tight.”
+If you’re thinking of jumping ship, consider this: “9 Ways to Build an Emergency Fund When Money’s Tight.”

-6. Did you get a description of your new job in writing?
+6. Did you get a description of the new job in writing?

-Often people develop intricate social networks at work.
-They may play on a company baseball team, head the company’s annual charity drive or socialize after work with their co-workers.
-If you’ve become deeply involved with your co-workers, leaving definitely will affect your personal life.
-It’s true that you can build a new social network at another company, but the relationships you’ve already established are likely to suffer.
+If you’ve become deeply involved with your co-workers, leaving will affect your personal life.
+Yes, you can build a new social network at another company, but the relationships you’ve already established are likely to suffer.
 Make sure that benefits of leaving your old job outweigh the things you’ll need to give up.

 Have you ever left a job for a new one?
 Share with us in comments below or on our Facebook page.